Research by Marjorie Gregson

 He married Mary McLeod Crowther in 1880 and they had a son, Frank.
 They were living in Rothenburg, Germany, when she died after the birth of their second son, Harry, in 1884.
 Once again he returned to England where he established a successful career, exhibiting at the Royal Academy with works including Bent Not Broken and Lancashire Pit Lasses at Work (this has appeared on the Antiques Road Show).
 Much of his earlier work depicted the poor working conditions of the Lancashire coal mines.
 Between 1891 and 1895 he exhibited paintings with nature themes and mythological scenes such as A Siren, Devotion and Poppies and Peonies.

-In 1895 he moved back Rothenburg, residing at Klingentorbastei, a modest dwelling just outside the town walls.
+In 1895 he moved back to Rothenburg, residing at Klingentorbastei, a modest dwelling just outside the town walls.
 He had been enthralled by the town’s medieval shapes and shadows during previous stays there.
 Now married to Rebecca Fanny Pittar, born in Brighton in 1869, he remained in Rothenburg until his death in 1930.

-Perhaps depressed by social conditions in England, he dedicated the rest of his professional life almost exclusively to Rothenburg.
+Perhaps depressed by the social conditions in England, he dedicated the rest of his professional life almost exclusively to Rothenburg.
 Several of his paintings captured the many moods and views of the town he enjoyed from home.
 'Many depicted the town with a sombre sense of its past greatness; melancholy contrasted with thick, colourful vegetation which brought life into the scene but also suggested an advanced sense of decay'.
 He also painted portraits and there is a lovely study of his wife, Fanny.

 From 1916-1918, as an 'undesirable alien', he had to report to the police regularly in Rothenburg.
 Wilhelm Schacht vouched for Wasse, who retained his British citizenship but lived in Germany throughout the war, as a valued member of the community.
 He died and was buried in Rothenburg in 1930.

 In 1940 Fanny Wasse gave the city 58 oil paintings on condition that they were displayed and that his grave was maintained.